Whitepaper Update: Adapting to a Changing Market

 - Circulating supply is highly disciplined, on-market supply even more so.

-- For project supporters, other than LBP participants, MNT is locked for 12 months prior to 12 month vesting.
+- For project supporters, other than LBP participants, MINTY is locked for 12 months prior to 12 month vesting.

 - All emission rewards vest over 12 months.